96boards/website/_product/ce/ultra96/README.md

 ---
 # Ultra96

 Ultra96(TM) is an Arm-based, Xilinx Zynq UltraScale+(TM) MPSoC development board based on the Linaro 96Boards Consumer Edition specification.
-This board boots from the provided Delkin 16 GB microSD card, pre-loaded with PetaLinux.
+This board boots from the provided Delkin 16 GB microSD card, pre-loaded with Linux.

 ***